MICHELIN Star GuideMICHELIN Star Guide

 Since the assessment criteria is based solely on the quality and taste of the food, MICHELIN’s inspectors never consider the décor or the service quality of the restaurant before awarding them a Star.

-Dining establishments, however, can get a ‘fork and spoon’ symbol from MICHELIN inspectors based on their unique ambience, and/or their outstanding customer service.
-Some other MICHELIN awards include the Bib Gourmand and The Plate.
 The MICHELIN Guide also acknowledges restaurants based on regional and local variances.
 For example, UK/Ireland based pubs are recognised by beer mug symbols, whereas tapas bars in Spain can be distinguished by a ‘wine and toothpick’ symbol.

-MICHELIN Star winning restaurants are often reinspected to ensure that their high standards are maintained.
 Restaurants can lose their Star status if the food quality dips during subsequent visits.
 Unlike dining establishments, individual chefs cannot win MICHELIN Stars.
 Chefs who run multiple restaurants (in different cities or countries) can then technically hold more than three stars.

 Singapore’s Best MICHELIN Star Restaurants